 In the last 20 years or so, cave-houses have become rather desirable investments, although when I slept in one of the pioneering cave-hotels back in the 1990s, I found it distinctly claustrophobic.
 In my hobbit-like room, nothing moved, not a breath of air, not a sound, nada – and no natural light.
 This total stillness and silence may be relaxing for some but I yearned for bird chatter, the whisper of a breeze and the glimmer of dawn.
 Today Guadix has a plethora of cave-hotels – search and you will find!

-Nonetheless there are plenty of advantages, one being how easy it is to enlarge your home (just dig further into the rock), the other being the constant temperature throughout the year, meaning you can forget about air-con and central heating.
+Nonetheless there are plenty of advantages, one being how easy it is to enlarge your home (just dig further into the rock or build out in front), the other being the constant temperature throughout the year, meaning you don’t need air-con or heating.
 That leaves the cave-dwellers with extra cash for tiled floors, fully fledged kitchens and bathrooms, cars, finials and gates.
 Back in the day, I remember the cave district of Cuevas del Almanzora (in the province of Almeria) peppered with burglar alarms and TV aerials.
-There were no visible alarms here – maybe that Saint makes a reliable protector.
+There were no visible alarms here – maybe that Cave Virgin is a reliable protector.

 So where else in the world can you see such a way of life?
 Coober Pedy, in the sweltering desert of South Australia, has a huge underground network, now mainly hotels and lacking the quaintness and age of Guadix.
-In Turkey’s magnificent Cappadocia, most of the cave-houses are now swish hotels and restaurants (I slept in one years ago – when snow blanketed the surreal landscape).
+In Turkey’s magnificent Cappadocia, most of the cave-houses are now swish hotels and restaurants (I slept in one years ago – when snow blanketed the surreal landscape outside & it stayed toasty inside).
 In southern Tunisia, Matmata’s cratered landscape is riddled with Berber cave-houses, mostly abandoned when 1960-1970s policies forced their inhabitants to move to new towns.
-I remember once sipping tea in a derelict, hilltop cave there with a Berber farmer who, every day, trudged up from his modern apartment below to make tea in his former home.
+I remember once sipping tea there in a derelict, hilltop cave with a Berber farmer who, every day, trudged up from his modern apartment below to make tea in his former home.
 Old habits die hard.

-However it’s northern China (the Pingyao area) that, predictably, has the most impressive tradition of cave-dwelling of all: 40 million people (yes!) are said to still live in them.
+However it’s northern China (the Pingyao area in Shanxi province) that, predictably, has the most impressive tradition of cave-dwelling of all, a habit that goes back 5,000 years: three million people (yes!) are said to still live in them.
 On my list.